 Here you will find information on the department's responsibilities, policies and actions in relation to travellers in Northern Ireland including accommodation and the co-operation policy.

-The Northern Ireland Housing Executive (NIHE) have the strategic role in provision of accommodation for Travellers.
+The Northern Ireland Housing Executive (NIHE) has the strategic role in the provision of accommodation for Travellers.
+The Department has oversight responsibility for the NIHE’s strategic role in relation to Travellers’ accommodation.

 The NIHE are required to carry out accommodation needs assessments to establish current and projected accommodation requirements of Travellers.
 The next assessment will be completed during 2019 which will inform the future accommodation requirements for Irish Travellers’ in Northern Ireland for 2019 - 2024.